3ncinasv3/java_vectors_r2/README.md

 Application mainly to better learn elementary math concepts from a algorithmic and computational POV and just brushing up on "how to think".
-Eventual plan is to solve larger matrices in linear algebra and euclidean vector spaces here and build a better understanding of java/programming all in one.
+Eventual plan is to solve larger matrices in R^n and euclidean vector spaces here and build a better understanding of java/programming all in one.

 More to come...